menu

 Demographics

 Dayton is a very ethnically-diverse city.
 The people who call Dayton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Dayton residents report their race to be White, followed by Asian.
-Important ancestries of people in Dayton include German, Norwegian, Swedish, English, and Polish.
+The greatest number of Dayton residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Dayton include German, Norwegian, Irish, Swedish, and Polish.

 The most common language spoken in Dayton is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Spanish and Polish.

 Notable & Unique Neighborhood Characteristics